Kendall Jenner And ASAP Rocky Go Shopping With Kylie Jenner And Tyga

 Kendall Jenner and ASAP Rocky began facing allegations of a possible romance early last year after the rapper was spotted at a couple of events with Jenner, including her brother-in-law Kanye West’s Yeezy Season 3 fashion show in New York City.
 Then, months later, they fueled the rumors with what appeared to be a romantic stroll through Paris, France.

-Although Kendall Jenner and ASAP Rocky’s regular outings with one another may be a major hint towards their possible relationship, Jenner has also been seen with several other men, including Jordan Clarkson, Travis Scott, Harry Styles and Chandler Parsons, in recent months.
+Although Kendall Jenner and ASAP Rocky’s regular outings with one another may be a major hint towards their possible relationship, Jenner has also been seen with several other men, including Jordan Clarkson, Travis Scott, Harry Styles, and Chandler Parsons, in recent months.

 As she faced rumors of a romance with ASAP Rocky, Kendall Jenner also began facing reports of a relationship with Jordan Clarkson, who plays for the Los Angeles Lakers.
 As fans may recall, Kendall Jenner was first linked to the athlete in March 2016 and continued to be seen with him through the end of last year.